qtile/qtile/docs/manual/config/index.rst

     * - cursor_warp
       - False
       - If true, the cursor follows the focus as directed by the keyboard, warping to the center of the focused window.
+When switching focus between screens, If there are no windows in the screen, the cursor will warp to the center of the screen.
     * - dgroups_key_binder
       - None
       - A function which generates group binding hotkeys.
 It takes a single